human-centered-systems-lab/a11y-feedback/README.md

 ## Introduction

-This repository contains a feedback tool that provides accessibility feedback implemented using HTML, SCSS, and JavaScript.
+**In one Sentence:** This is a open-source feedback tool, that helps to receive accessibility feedback.

+**Technical Stuff:** Implemented using HTML, SCSS, and JavaScript.
 Bootstrap has been utilized for styling components, and Webpack has been employed to bundle and serve the files.
 This README provides instructions for local execution and building the project for production.
 An already built example project is provided.
-Currently the feedback tool will be generated with German content.
-Further languages will be provided in the future.
+Currently the feedback tool will build in english.
+For a German text versions please check out the code annotations.
 ## Getting Started

 ### Prerequisites